Free days Pritzker Military Museum and Library

 About the Pritzker Military Museum and Library

 The PMML is a privately funded not-for-profit institution created by Colonel Jennifer Pritzker.
 The museum is about 40,000 square feet on two floors.
-They run exhibits of their artifacts and they have a large military book collection.
-Anyone visiting is welcome to read any books while there.
+They run exhibits of their artifacts and have a large military library.
+Anyone visiting is welcome to read books while there.

 About the Monroe Building

 A 1950-60’s rehabs had stripped the building of most of it’s original finishes and fixtures.
 Pritzker was able to restore and/or recreate some of the buildings original interior details (look at the recreated lobby light fixtures) using original drawings obtained from Holabird and Root.
 They also cleaned the terracotta facade three times to remove 100 years of grime.
 When you walk into the building look up at the glazed tile in the vaulted lobby.
 Simply gorgeous.